mishelashala/blog/003-encapsulation.md

 ## Why would we want encapsulation?

-In OOP we don't treat objects just as bags with properties, data structures, or types.
+In OOP we don’t treat objects just as bags with properties, data structures, or types.

 We visualize them as self-contained units with their own internal state and internal processes.
 The entire idea behind encapsulation is not to worry about that internal state, and those internal processes.

 The goal of the object is to expose us just the necessary information to work with it: a public interface.

 ## Information hiding is all about access